-2019 Harvard Club Annual Meeting and Awards Dinner
+2019 Harvard Club Annual Meeting and Awards Dinner - SOLD OUT!

 Join us for this special celebration at the beautiful Huntington Library, Art Collections, and Botanical Gardens.
 Plant yourself among fellow alums, water yourself with drinks, cultivate old friendships, and sow the seeds of new ones; all amidst the spectacular flora and fauna of a Southern California treasure.